 - Lengthy guides explaining how to set up a normality test in Excel which are not very self-explanatory, and that are usually based on the chi-square goodness of fit test, simply because it’s the easiest test to set up in Excel.
 Unfortunately, this doesn’t mean it’s the best test, and it still takes a lot of time to set up.

 Rather than put you through all that, I decided I would just put up a spreadsheet that you can use right away.

-This spreadsheet is based on the Shapiro-Wilk test, which is the most powerful of the popular normality tests according to a paper (PDF link) published in the Journal of Statistical Modeling and Analysis.
+This spreadsheet is based on the Shapiro-Wilk test, which is the most powerful of the popular normality tests according to (PDF link) published in the Journal of Statistical Modeling and Analysis.

 To get the spreadsheet for free, and to sign up for more practical updates like this one, sign up below.

 We will never share your email address with anyone.

 (Please make sure to use this signup form, or you will not receive the spreadsheet.)